 Great British Bake Off winner is crowned

-Nancy Birtwhistle has been crowned the winner of this year's Great British Bake Off.
+Essex mother-of-three Jo Wheatley has been named winner of the second series of The Great British Bake Off.

 Judges Mary Berry and Paul Hollywood chose the 41-year-old, who bakes up to 10 times a week, for the selection of cakes she made for the final.